BaranKoc/Pancakeswap-FlashloanArbitrage/README.md

-# Pancakeswap - FlashloanExample
+# Pancakeswap - FlashloanArbitrage

 Learn how to trigger Pancakeswaps **<mark>{Flashswap}</mark>** feature.
-Calculate repayment amount with token you barrow.
-And execute a test swap on forked binance smart chain network.
+Calculate repayment amount.
+And execute a arbitrage trading using coin you barrow.
+Than pay it back

 $~$